firozkhan18/Java-Evaluations/java-basic-fundamental-optional.md

 # Optional in Java

+Java 8 has introduced a new class Optional in java.util package.
+It is used to represent a value is present or absent.
+The main advantage of this new construct is that No more too many null checks and NullPointerException.
+It avoids any runtime NullPointerExceptions and supports us in developing clean and neat Java APIs or Applications.
+Like Collections and arrays, it is also a Container to hold at most one value.
+Let us explore this new construct with some useful examples.

 ## What is Optional?

 `Optional` is a container object that may or may not contain a non-null value.
 It was introduced in Java 8 as part of the `java.util` package to represent optional values and to deal with the problem of null references in a more effective and expressive way.